Related Links

 … don’t use this guide.
 Why?
 In my opinion, playing the game for the first time without the influence of external sources is not only fun, but it also lets you experience it in a very unbiased way.
 Go play the game and explore all the different things.
 If you feel like you can’t progress due to a lack of damage or because you die too much, come back and follow this checklist.
 You won’t regret it!

 Having a loot filter will enhance your gaming experience by a lot.
-If you don’t have one, I recommend using this loot filter which is setup for this specific build and highlights the most important items with red and blue colors.
-Make sure to download it and to save it to the following folder: \Users\User\Documents\My Games\Path of Exile (more experienced players can also use this editable FilterBlade filter).
+If you don’t have one, I recommend using this loot filter which is setup for this specific build and highlights the most important items.
+Make sure to download it and to save it to the following folder: \Users\User\Documents\My Games\Path of Exile.

 # Related Links